angelprzz/websockets-chat-app/README.md

 This chat demo app has been built using **Socket.io**, **Express** on the backend and vanilla **JavaScript** on the frontend.

-Inside the app you will be able to:
+Within the app you will be able to:
 * Send messages in real time.
 * Create different chat rooms.
 * Share your location.